JosePaumard/JosePaumard.github.io/katas/intermediate/minesweeper-kata.md

 But I still think that, from a design point of view, this method that checks if a position is in the bounds of the result grid, is a method of the result grid object.

 I added a [minesweepter-kata branch](https://github.com/JosePaumard/JosePaumard.github.io/tree/minesweeper-kata) in this repo with a way of solving this kata, commit by commit.
-You can access [the first commit of this branch here](https://github.com/JosePaumard/JosePaumard.github.io/tree/84f838fbe1c00438f894400c837aa81bfc00d9e7).
+You can access [the first commit of this branch here](https://github.com/JosePaumard/JosePaumard.github.io/commit/9607386b13ae061ac8cbd331d6538237d90d50a1).
+I also created a label on the [transition from the vector to the matrix](https://github.com/JosePaumard/JosePaumard.github.io/tree/vector).

 [Back to index](/index.html)